-- might be consistent with the fund's investment strategy; and/or - might otherwise be in the best interests of that fund.
+the broker than (i) might be consistent with the fund's investment strategy; and/or (ii) might otherwise be in the best interests of that fund.

 The SFC highlighted a situation that it found where rebates had amounted to 7 percent of the net asset value of the relevant fund.